William DuBay: Post-retirement

-in 2016, DuBay self-published on Amazon “The Priest and the Cardinal: Race and Rebellion in 1960s Los Angeles,” a memoir about his conflict with Cardinal McIntyre over the Civil Rights Movement.
+in 2016, DuBay self-published on Amazon The Priest and the Cardinal: Race and Rebellion in 1960s Los Angeles, a memoir about his conflict with Cardinal McIntyre over the civil rights movement.

 Many of DuBay's papers concerning this conflict with can be found in the Special Collections of the Doheny Library of the University of Southern California.

-DuBay later lived and wrote on Whidbey Island near Seattle, WA.
+DuBay later lived and wrote on Whidbey Island near Seattle, Washington.

-He died 13 January 2022 at the age of 87.
+DuBay died on January 13, 2022, at the age of 87.